aarthiakv7/aarthiakv7/README.md

 *   **The Translator:** I translate technical "Data Speak" into "Executive Strategy" to drive ROI, not just charts.

-With over 7 years of experience and an MBA in Data Science, Business Analyics & Marketing from Santa Clara University, California, I specialize in bridging the gap between raw market research and analytics.
+With over 7 years of experience and an MBA in Data Science, Business Analyics & Marketing from Santa Clara University, California, I specialize in bridging the gap between product strategy, data analytics and data story-telling.

       My focus is simple: Using trend forecasting and advanced analytics to ensure every marketing dollar outperforms the last.
 Core Expertise: